 Participants must be of legal age.
 There are no other restrictions - from students to pensioners, all ages are represented across our bird protection camps.
 However, our experience has shown that participants aged over 55 often struggle to meet the physical requirements for activities in Italy.
 In Cyprus and Malta, however, age is of less importance.

 - Language: You must be able to speak English.
-Knowledge of the national language in the country of operation is, of course, an advantage.
+For participation in other regions, knowledge of the respective national languages is of course an advantage.
 Many of our volunteers are German, Italian and British.

 - Team work and tolerance: The ability to work in a team and tolerance are basic prerequisites.
-We are a represented by a diverse range of people - from animal rights activists to conservationists to responsible hunters.
-We do not need missionary fanatics.
+We are a represented by a diverse range of people - from animal rights activists, conservationists to eco-hunters.
+We do not need missionary fanatics!

 - Being easygoing: accommodation is generally in shared rooms.
 Sometimes, volunteers have barely any sleep and have to skip meals.

-- Bird identification: a basic knowledge of ornithology is important, as well as practical experience in nature conservation and animal welfare.
+- Bird identification: Basic knowledge of ornithology is important, as well as practical experience in nature conservation and animal welfare.
 For most of our missions, you must be able to identify all common European bird species.

 - Driving licence: A driving licence (car) is obligatory.
 It is also important to have experience and confidence with left-hand driving for Malta and Cyprus.